sodajah/wdfront/README.md

 Translators are welcome!
 Please feel free to help translate into your language.
 How to help?

-1. Request to join the translation [Discord](https://discord.gg/rUukAnz4Ww)
+1. Request to join the translation tbd
-1. Go to the project's Crowdin translation page: [https://crowdin.com/project/openfront-mls](https://crowdin.com/project/openfront-mls)
+1. Go to the project's Crowdin translation page: tbd
 1. Login if you already have an account/ Sign up if you don't have one
 1. Select the language you want to translate in/ If your language isn't on the list, click the "Request New Language" button and enter the language you want added there.
 1. Translate the strings

 ### Project Governance

-- The project maintainer ([evan](https://github.com/evanpelle)) has final authority on all code changes and design decisions
+- The project maintainer ([sodajah](https://github.com/sodajah)) has final authority on all code changes and design decisions
 - All pull requests require maintainer approval before merging
 - The maintainer reserves the right to reject contributions that don't align with the project's vision or quality standards